 - Consider built-in reports and analytics: Prioritize software that offers comprehensive reporting and analytics tools, enabling you to monitor knowledge base metrics, identify improvement areas, and make data-driven decisions.

-- Assess AI capabilities: Look for platforms that incorporate AI features such as smart suggestions, automated tagging, or content summarization to enhance efficiency and user experience.
+- Assess AI capabilities: Look for platforms that incorporate knowledge-based AI to offer smart suggestions or content summarization and have automated tagging to enhance efficiency and user experience.

 - User-friendly editor: Create, edit, and manage knowledge-based articles without coding expertise.

-- Multilanguage support: Connect with a global audience by offering content in multiple languages.
+- Multilingual support: Connect with a global audience by offering multilingual customer support.

 - Powerful search and analytics features: Utilize advanced search features and analyze users’ behavior to optimize content.